buildingSMART/IFC4.3.x-development/docs/properties/n/NitrogenOxidesEmissions.md

 NitrogenOxidesEmissions
 =======================

-Rate of emission of nitrogen oxides
+Rate of emission of nitrogen oxides.